arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/Remhos/README.md

 Details of any changes to the Spack recipe used.

-Git commit hash of checkout for pacakage: 667ab50 (current HEAD)
+Git commit hash of checkout for package: 667ab50 (current HEAD of Spack)

 Pull request for Spack recipe changes: No changes are required